Step-by-step plan event permit

 1. Find out whether you need a permit

 In almost all cases (90% of special events) a special event permit is required.
 For small-scale events that are held in the daytime, are not attended by more than a hundred visitors at the same time, and that do not cause any noise or traffic disturbance, it is enough to notify the district authority.
 In the Netherlands you are not allowed to just stand on the street somewhere to play music for example.
 Therefore, take a good look at the conditions that go with your plans.
 You can find the precise conditions on the local authority website.
 Do you want to shoot a film on the streets?
 Then you must ask permission from the district where you will be filming.
 You do this by filing a notification.
 In some cases you need a permit.

 2. Apply for your permit in time

-The website of the City of Amsterdam you can find all the informationa you need to apply for a permit.
+On the website of the City of Amsterdam you can find all the informationa you need to apply for a permit.
 From forms to example documents.
 You should apply for a special event permit at least ten weeks in advance.
 For notification of a special event, two weeks in advance is sufficient.
 You must make the application much earlier for events with more than 2,000 visitors.
 You should notify the municipality before October in the year before your event takes place.
 Then, at least 16 weeks before the set up of your event, you will apply for the permit.

 In Amsterdam you apply for a special event permit to the chairperson of the district authority, or to the mayor if more than one district authority is involved.
 You can always make an appointment with the district authority permit department to discuss your application beforehand.